LasLabs/website/website_logo/README.rst

 .. image:: https://img.shields.io/badge/licence-AGPL--3-blue.svg
     :alt: License: AGPL-3

-Website logo
+Website Logo
 ============

 Load a logo image to be used on website only.
 This allows to use an internal company logo (for reports) and a different website logo.

 Configuration